interactafraz/anystate/README.md

 * Get value of key with `index.php?state=currentTemp` (arrays not supported)
 * Get last update timestamp for individual value `index.php?time=currentTemp` (arrays not supported)

+## Notes

+* If you're planning to handle sensitive data with this tool on a publicly accessible server you should harden your system using at least htaccess restrictions.

 ## License
 tba